AlexanderGrissik/libxlio-pub/docs/contributing.md

      ```shell
      git commit -a -s
      ```
-8. Push your branch to GitHub:
+8. Once you have committed your changes, it is a good idea to use `git rebase` (not `git merge`) to synchronize your work with the main repository.

      ```shell
+     git fetch upstream
+     git rebase upstream/master
+     ```

+   This ensures that your working branch has the latest changes from master.
+9. Push your branch to GitHub:
+    ```shell
     git push origin fix-branch
     ```
-9. Select `vNext` as a base for pull request.
+10. From within GitHub, open a new pull request that will present you with a [pull request template form](../.github/PULL_REQUEST_TEMPLATE.md) that should be filled out.
+Select `vNext` as a base for pull request.
+    Feel free to post a comment in the pull request to ping reviewers if you are awaiting an answer on something.
+11. Whenever a maintainer reviews a pull request they may request changes.
+    These may be small, such as fixing a typo, or may involve substantive changes.
-10. Address review feedback as described at [Reviewing a Pull Request](#review).
+    Address review feedback as described at [Reviewing a Pull Request](#review).
+12. Every pull request is tested on the [Continuous Integration (CI) system](#ci) to confirm that it works supported platforms.
+Ideally, the pull request will pass ("be green") on all of CI's platforms.
+    This means that all tests pass and there are no errors.
-11. Ask verification after passing continuous integration and getting review approval.
+13. Ask verification after passing continuous integration and getting review approval.
-12. Rebase your pull request on top of `vNext`.
+14. Rebase your pull request on top of `vNext`.
-13. Pull request is moved to `vNext` by authority person.
+15. Pull request is moved to `vNext` by authority person.
-14. Update pull request in case regression report any issues related one.
+16. Update pull request in case regression report any issues related one.

 ### Reviewing a Pull Request